desheffer/nix-config/docs/nixos.md

 @install HOSTNAME
 ```

-You will be prompted for the root password.

 Reboot when the installation is finished:

 ```sh
 reboot
 ```

-Reset all user passwords (the initial password is the username).

 Clone this repository to a more permanent location: